CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ```
 This way you would end up creating ten buckets each containing 262 800 objects.

-However, this approach _could_ be the most effective way for storing and re-using the data.
+However, this approach _could_ be the most effective way for storing and re-using the data if you know that you will need to
+access individual images randomly.

 As another extreme, your could use `a-put` and collect all the data into one compressed object.
 If you do that you
 must add the option _--skip-filelist_ to the `a-put` command.
 By default `a-put` collects detailed metadata of **each** file to the _ameta_ file.
 However, if you have thousands of files, collecting this information will take a long time.
 If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names - but **no** other information - of the files to the metadatafile.
 This already speeds up the pre-processing significantly.
 However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored altogether (--skip-filelist), which is the fastest option.

 ```text
 a-put --skip-filelist road_cameras/
 ```
 This approach would store all the 2,6 million files into one object.

 In practice, the optimal way of storing the data is often between these two extremes.
 As a compromise, you could apply packing in some higher level in the hierarchy.